NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Training, validating, and comparing NORi in single-column contexts

-The fourth through sixth columns of Figure \ref{figure NDE training results} show validation examples that were not seen during training.
+The fourth through sixth columns of Figure~\ref{figure NDE training results} show validation examples that were not seen during training.
 NORi generalizes well to these unseen scenarios, confirming that the neural network effectively interpolates within the range of air-sea fluxes and stratification values seen in training.
-Should new cases emerge where NORi fails to match LES simulations or observational measurements of boundary layer evolution, its high expressivity and flexibility give us confidence that it can be retrained through fine-tuning or transfer learning to capture the new physics.
+Should new cases emerge where NORi fails to match LES or observational measurements of BL evolution, its high expressivity and flexibility give us confidence that it can be retrained through fine-tuning or transfer learning to capture the new physics.

-Importantly, NORi works well in the nonlinear regime of the equation of state, as demonstrated in the second and fifth columns of Figure \ref{figure NDE training results}, where conditions similar to those of the Southern Ocean with low temperatures, destabilizing temperature stratifications, and salinity-dominated buoyancy structures are illustrated.
+Importantly, NORi works well in the nonlinear thermodynamics regime, as demonstrated in the second and fifth columns of Figure~\ref{figure NDE training results}, where conditions similar to those of the Southern Ocean with low temperatures, destabilizing temperature stratifications, and salinity-dominated buoyancy structures are illustrated.
 The initial temperature and salinity stratifications are linear with depth, but the resulting buoyancy is not.
-NORi captures the entrainment of temperature, salinity, and buoyancy, which behave differently due to the nonlinear equation state and are missed by the base closure.
+NORi captures the entrainment of temperature, salinity, and buoyancy, which behave differently due to the nonlinear equation of state and are missed by the base closure.

-It is worth remarking that the base closure matches the buoyancy LES profiles much better than those of temperature and salinity, which compensate strongly in these examples.
-This supports our argument that boundary layer parameterization must be validated with solutions and observations of both temperature and salinity profiles, rather than just buoyancy as is often done in the literature.
+It is worth remarking that the base closure matches the buoyancy LES profiles much better than those of temperature and salinity, whose errors compensate when combined into buoyancy.
+This supports our argument that BL parameterizations must be validated with solutions and observations of both temperature and salinity profiles, rather than just buoyancy, as is often done in the literature.